Bathing is a part of every culture across the world.

 Suminoyu Hotel

-Located just a 6-minute walk from Nagoya Station, Suminoyu Hotel features a Sento facility with outdoor and indoor charcoal baths, a cypress bath, a jet massage bath, an electric bath, and a sauna.
+Located just a 6 minute walk from Nagoya Station, Suminoyu Hotel features a Sento facility with indoor and outdoor charcoal baths, a cypress bath, a jet massage bath, an electric bath, and a sauna.

-The unique characteristic of this Sento is its high-quality charcoal hot water containing alkaline properties and good benefits for the body.
+The unique characteristic of this Sento is its high-quality charcoal hot water, which contains alkaline properties and excellent health benefits.

 Suminoyu Hotel (炭の湯ホテル)